 To chat securely, you need to use OTR encryption.
 Click on OTR > Start private conversation.

 You can verify the integrity of the conversation by clicking on OTR > Authenticate Buddy.

-The easiest way to reliablly verify each other is to exchange each other’s fingerprints outside the chat. which you can see under Manual authentication.
+The easiest way to reliably verify your contacts is to exchange fingerprints outside the chat, which you can see under Manual authentication.
 To share your fingerprint with other individuals, you can paste it into the signature on a message board, or publish it on your website.